From AD 1467 to 1615, Japan experienced a long period of civil war called the Sengoku Jidai, which means 'The Warring States' period.

 These three were known as the 'unifiers of Japan' and are examined in more detail below.

-Oda Nobunaga came from the region of Owari in Japan.
-He had a reputation as a ruthless warlord who willingly experimented with new tactics to gain an advantage over his rivals.
+Oda Nobunaga originated from the Owari region in Japan and was known as a merciless warlord who readily embraced innovative tactics to gain an advantage over his rivals.

 On some occasions, Nobunaga attacked these religious buildings and slaughtered the monks in them, which shocked the rest of Japan.

-Nobunaga achieved his greatest success after winning the Battle of Nagashino in 1575 which led to the destruction of the once powerful Takeda clan.
-Subsequently, Nobunaga was able to seize control of the imperial city of Kyoto.
+Nobunaga achieved his greatest success after winning the Battle of Nagashino in 1575 thanks to the use of western firearms.

-However, his brutal reputation led to his downfall, as one of his own military commanders, Akechi Mitsuhide, betrayed him and Nobunaga was forced to commit suicide in a temple while his enemies burnt it down.
+However, his brutal reputation led to his downfall, as one of his own military commanders, Akechi Mitsuhide, betrayed him.

 The next 'unifier of Japan' arose after Oda Nobunaga and was named Toyotomi Hideyoshi.